-Randy N. Monroe (Respondent) was employed by Paroles and Community Services Division, California Department of Corrections and Rehabilitation (Respondent CDCR) as a Parole Agent I. By virtue of his employment, Respondent was a state safety member of CalPERS.
+Respondent was employed as a Parole Agent I by Paroles and Community Services Division, California Department of Corrections and Rehabilitation (Respondent CDCR).
+By virtue of his employment, Respondent was a state safety member of CalPERS.

 On August 2, 2021, Respondent CDCR's Office of Internal Affairs (OIA) notified Respondent that he would be interviewed concerning an investigation into allegations of misconduct against Respondent.
-On August 10, 2021, Respondent contacted CalPERS to inquire about disability retirement.
+On August 10, 2021, Respondent contacted CaIPERS to inquire about disability retirement.